 Remember all those benefits I mentioned about nitrates being most well known for their positive effects on heart health?
 They’re just as important here, when inflammatory triggers are being let into the blood stream.
 But nitrate sources can be helpful for leaky gut issues for other reasons.

 Leaky gut is linked to an imbalance of bacteria in your gut.
-When certain “bad” bacteria overpopulate your GI system, they might lead to obesity, cardiovascular disease, inflammation, or many other negative health outcomes.
+When certain “bad” bacteria overpopulate your GI system, they might lead to obesity, heart disease, inflammation, or many other negative health outcomes.

 So the key is to support the good bacteria with fiber-rich fruit and vegetables.
 But don’t limit yourself to just that - research is showing that there are certain superfoods that are the best for healthy microbiome.